Recurring Dreams: Why You Keep Having the Same Dream

 How do I stop recurring dreams?

 Strategy 1: Identify the trigger through journaling.
-Keep a dream journal for 2-3 weeks.
+Keep a dream journal for several weeks.
 Log the recurring dream each time it happens, but also log what happened in your waking life that day.
-Patterns emerge quickly.
-Maybe the dream shows up after arguments with your partner, or before big deadlines, or when you've been avoiding a specific phone call.
-Once you see the pattern, you can address the root cause directly.
+Patterns may emerge: maybe the dream shows up after arguments with your partner, before big deadlines, or when you've been avoiding a specific phone call.
+Once you see the pattern, you can choose a practical next step.

 • Write down the recurring dream in detail